MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ### Bots and Adaptive Cards

 Adaptive Cards are a highly recommended way to display bot messages.
-The cards must be lightweight and only include upto six actions.
+The cards must be lightweight and only include up to six actions.
 To display more content, consider using a task module or tab.

 For more information about cards, see: